markjnkim/es_mod/01-html/content/step-3-hero.md

 * **Fixed** positioning removes the element from the natural flow of the page elements and is positioned relative to the viewport or browser window, therefore is not affected by scrolling.
 The`fixed` position value uses the `top`, `bottom`, `left` and `right` properties to offset from the viewport or the .

-> **Pause**: Let's take a look at our current creation in the browser.
+> **Pause**: Let's take a look at our current creation in the browser after a quick `Save`.
 You should see something like this.

 ![hero-background](./assets/step-3/500-bg-image-css.png)